 In 2003, after working briefly for a couple organizations, Rex started his company.
 He called it Student-Athlete Showcase (SAS).

-Today, with the guidance of a new executive team and new staff members, SAS continues to serve as an advocate for talented student-athletes who dream of getting recruited to play their sport in college, as a guide for parents to help make the experience more enjoyable for their children, and as a supporter of coaches in every sport at every level.
+Today, SAS continues to serve as an advocate for talented student-athletes who dream of getting recruited to play their sport in college, as a guide for parents to help make the experience more enjoyable for their children, and as a supporter of coaches in every sport at every level.
 As it did in its first 15 years, SAS continues to set the standard for other college recruiting organizations and services.
 Unlike the sea of online do-it-yourself products popping up, SAS has remained true to its identity and continues to stand apart from the pack by offering a more personalized, full-service marketing solution for athletes, comprehensive guidance for parents and a menu of ancillary college planning tools.
 Students from all over the world turn to SAS as early as the 8th grade, giving their families a trusted college partner throughout the entire high school experience.